isomerpages/pa-bukitcanberra/_volunteer-programmes/Health & Wellness/Virtual Zumba or Exercise Instructors.md

 	<tr>
 		<td>
 			<b>Requirements for volunteers:</b><br>
-			a)    Design and propose an exercise programme (Zumba/other types of exercises) suitable for both seniors who are ambulant, and seniors who are wheelchair-bound. <br>
+			a)    Design and propose an exercise programme (Zumba/other types of exercises) suitable for seniors who are ambulant, and/or wheelchair-bound. <br>
 			b) To be comfortable working with seniors.
 			<br>c)	Min.
 Age: 18 <b>(To Be Confirmed)</b>
  <br>